Code-Screen/Code-Screen.github.io/docs/integrating-ashby-with-codescreen.md

 <br>

-Once you click `Add Activity`, you can then click the `Start Assessment` purple button to send the test to the candidate:
+Once you click `Add Activity`, you can then click the `Start Assessment` purple button to send the assessment to the candidate:

 <figure>